Artist Picture

 DSO member since 2015

-A Chicago native, he completed his bachelor’s degree receiving brass department honors at Northwestern University, studying with Michael Mulcahy, Peter Ellefson, Timothy Higgins, and Randall Hawes.
-While at Northwestern, he was also a regular member of the Civic Orchestra of Chicago and pursued additional studies with Jay Friedman.
-During his time in Europe, Binder traveled extensively to study with prominent trombonists including Ian Bousfield and Jamie Williams.
+A Chicago native, he completed his Bachelor’s of Music with Brass Department Honors at Northwestern University, studying with Michael Mulcahy, Timothy Higgins, and Randall Hawes.
+Concurrent during his undergraduate at Northwestern, he was also a regular member of the Civic Orchestra of Chicago and studied additionally with Jay Friedman.
+During his time in Europe, David travelled extensively to study with prominent trombonists on the continent, including Ian Bousfield and Jamie Williams.
+During the coronavirus pandemic and while maintaining a full orchestra schedule in Detroit, David went back to school and earned a Master’s of Music at Michigan State University under the guidance of Ava Ordman, as well as studying jazz improvisation with Michael Dease.

-Binder is a sought-after teacher, presenting masterclasses at Northwestern University, the University of Michigan, Michigan State University, and Indiana University.
-In Detroit he maintains a private studio and is highly involved with the DSO Civic Youth Ensembles program, leading rehearsals and sectionals for low brass students.
+David has quickly become sought after as a pedagogue.
+He has presented masterclasses across the Midwest at Northwestern University, Indiana University, University of Michigan, Carnegie Mellon University, Michigan State University, Western Michigan University, and Bowling Green State University.
+In Detroit, he maintains a private studio and is heavily involved in the DSO Civic Youth Ensembles program, leading rehearsals and sectionals for low brass students.